uynitsuj/uynitsuj.github.io/_posts/2021-01-12-device-input-threading-and-visualization.md

 <br>

-There are some goals that I have for this project, as any good designer should have.
-These include both high level and low level goals, short term and long term goals, and perhaps even longer term goals reaching decades into the future.
+There are some high level and low level goals, short term and long term goals, and perhaps even longer term goals reaching far into the future (this is a fun albeit expensive hobby to maintain).

 <br>